mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 It's also convenient to add support for _sample weights_ (spoiler alert: they'll come in handy in the future).
 Sample weights redistribute the importance of each sample when computing the objective function.
 Duplicating some samples has the same effect as setting a sample weight of 2 to them.
-That is, samples with higher sample weight will be given more importance to when finding splits.
+That is, samples with higher weight will be given more importance to when finding splits.

 ```python
 def _class_probabilities(labels, sample_weights=None):